Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Introduction

 Supervised and unsupervised machine learning methods have also been employed to decompose the domains.
 Supervised methods aim to partition the domain based on a given flow characteristic.
-For instance, \citet{LiBL2020jfm} trains a detector in a supervised way to separate turbulent and non-turbulent regions.
+For instance, \citet{LiBL2020jfm} trains a discriminator in a supervised way to separate turbulent and non-turbulent regions.
 On the other hand, unsupervised flow partition aims to automatically extract relevant flow features.
 These approaches rely on the definition of a metric between spatial points that defines a feature space where the dynamics of the flow are separated.
 Those clustering features have been defined in several ways.
-For example, \citet{Callaham2021nc} propose a clustering based on an equation space to identify local balances.
-Similarly, \citet{Otmani2023pof,Otmani2025ewc} separate viscous and turbulent regions using invariants of the strain-rate and rotation tensors. \citet{parente2009identification} proposes another approach based on vector quantized principal component analysis (VQPCA) \citep{kambhatla1997dimension}, where the metric is defined as the reconstruction error of the local time series. \citet{Munoz2023pof} compare different reduced order modeling methods (e.g., POD, autoencoders) and show that VQPCA achieves the lowest reconstruction error.
-Overall, the resulting domain partitioning obtained from these methods is expected to depend on the physics embedded in the features.
-Here, we propose a least-biased partitioning of the domain, i.e., based on snapshot data and with minimal human intervention.
+For example, \citet{Callaham2021nc} propose a clustering based on an equation space to identify local balances, thus approximating the equation of the dynamics in different regions of the space by a subset of the terms of the original equation.